-Disable ports that will not be used.
+Ports that will not be used must be disabled.
 The fewer open ports on a device, the fewer access points an attacker will have to get into the device.
-Often, a system operator may not be aware of open ports.
-This could be due to maintenance and troubleshooting activities, or through using software that opens ports by default for its own use.
+Often a system operator may not be aware of open ports.
+This could be due to maintenance and troubleshooting activities, or by using software that opens ports by default for its own use.
 Regularly scan the device to check for open ports that should not be open and reconfigure any that are found to make them unavailable.